Production function estimation using subjective expectations data: Results

 While we have focused here on Cobb-Douglas production technology, the NPR estimator can also estimate parameters of a translog production function.
 Appendix \ref{adix:prodfunct_results} describes the additional data preparation necessary for this alternate specification and presents estimates for our three industries along with alternative estimates obtained via various OLS estimators and the ACF method.
-Testing for Cobb-Douglas technology via a test that the additional translog parameters are jointly zero, the NPR estimates fail to reject Cobb-Douglas technology for the electronics and restaurant sectors.
-The average partial derivatives are not significantly different from the Cobb-Douglas equivalents and we therefore confine attention to the Cobb-Douglas results in subsequent empirical analysis for parsimony.
+Testing whether the additional nonlinear translog parameters are jointly zero, the NPR estimates fail to reject Cobb-Douglas technology for the retail and restaurant sectors, but do for electronics.